From Rescue to Forever Home: How to Successfully Transition Your Rescue Dachshund

-Having a dachshund is no different.
-Though Doxies are known for their playful, adventurous, and courageous attitude, the trauma of neglect and losing your master may be too much for them.
-Thankfully, there are a few things you should keep in mind to ensure that you successful adopt a rescue Dachshund and welcome him to your new home.
+Bringing a playful, adventurous, and courageous attitude, the trauma of neglect and losing your master may be too much for them.
+Thankfully, there are a few things you should keep in mind to ensure that you successfully adopt a rescue Dachshund and welcome him to your new home.

 Expect Behavioral Problems

 Rescue dogs are in a unique situation.
 Most of them have been neglected or have spent a lot of time in the street.
 Some of them have been left by their previous owners while others are physically abused.
 Since they are entering a new territory, you can expect one or more of the following to manifest:

 - Fear as shown by their body language

 - Lack of appetite

 These behavioral problems are expected to disappear as your dog gets used to you and your home.
 When dealing with your rescue Dachshund, keep in mind their temperament and personality so you can adjust your approach accordingly.

 The first thing to do is ensure their car ride home is as comfortable as can be.
 Use a car ramp and allow your new forever pet to go into the car by itself.
 Allowing them an act of independence will establish trust in the long term.